 The American Society of Cinematographers recently completed the inaugural session of a new education initiative, the ASC Technology Academy — a program that focuses on the science and unique practices of digital image capture and control.
-This curriculum was largely designed by Curtis Clark, ASC and Society associate member David Reisner, respectively the chair and vice chair of the ASC Technology Committee.
+This curriculum was largely designed by Curtis Clark, ASC, chair of the ASC Motion Imaging Technology Council (MITC), and Society associate member David Reisner, secretary of MITC and co-chair of the DI Committee (with Josh Pines).

 This first session’s participants consisted of a professional-level group of students from South Korea during the week of June 19 – 23, who attended a series of custom-curated instructional intensives taught by ASC active and associate members at the Clubhouse in Hollywood and local production and post facilities.

 Of note, the instruction was done with the invaluable aid of English/Korean interpreters equally conversant in technology and production issues.

 One of this sessions held at the Clubhouse was a practical instructional conducted by Russell Carpenter, ASC to show his understanding of high-dynamic range production and how employing HDR can impact a cinematographer’s approach to lighting and image capture, and how that image can be then correctly monitored and maintained throughout the post process using the Academy Color Encoding System (ACES).

 To accomplish this, Carpenter and Canon’s Film and Technical Advisor Tim Smith demonstrated shooting a brightly-lit, daylight exterior using a Canon C700 camera, then examining the images via a Canon DPV2420 reference monitor for both HDR and wide color gamut.